highlights of operations

 Chevron Shipping Company LLC is based in San Ramon, California.

 Our fleet uses a combination of single-voyage charters, short- and medium-term charters, and company-owned and bareboat-chartered vessels.
 Our fleet includes both U.S.- and foreign-flagged vessels.
 The U.S.-flagged vessels transport refined products, primarily in the coastal waters of the United States.
 The foreign-flagged vessels primarily transport crude, LNG, oil, and refined products and feedstocks to and from various locations worldwide.
-In 2015, the company took delivery of its third and fourth LNG carriers, expanding our fleet to support Chevron’s growing global LNG portfolio.
+Four of the scheduled six new LNG carriers in support of the developing LNG portfolio are in service, with the final two scheduled for delivery in 2017.
 Chevron also owns a one-sixth interest in each of seven LNG carriers that transport cargoes for the North West Shelf Venture in Australia.

 Our subsidiary Chevron Power and Energy Management Company manages Chevron’s interest in our gas-fired and renewable power generation assets and provides comprehensive commercial, engineering and operational support services to improve the power reliability and energy efficiency of Chevron operations worldwide.